-Leap Then Look run workshops and collaborative participatory projects for people of all ages and abilities.
-Our innovative and experimental workshops offer children and adults the opportunity to engage with contemporary art through practical exploration.
-We use exciting and unconventional approaches, including performance, object making, large scale installation, mark-making, film, video and sound, enabling our participants and collaborators to engage in multiple processes, creating their own work.
-Our focus is on working together, inspiring playfulness and inquisitiveness.
-We believe that contemporary art practice should and can be made available and accessible to everyone and that we can all benefit from engaging with new ways of looking , making and thinking.
+Leap Then Look create art works, participatory projects, workshops and events for people of all ages and abilities.
+Our focus is on working together, inspiring playfulness, inquisitiveness and experimentation.
+We use exciting and unconventional approaches, including object making, performance, installation, film, and photography, enabling our participants to engage in multiple processes, creating their own work.
+We believe that contemporary art practice should and can be made available and accessible to everyone and that we can all benefit from engaging with new ways of looking, making and thinking.

 Alice Walton, Convenor Schools and Teachers Programme, Tate Modern & Tate Britain